jucazyn/jucazyn.github.io/_pages/physics-track.md

 ## 2024/1
 - **Quantum Mechanics I** taught by Prof. Eduardo I. Duzzioni
-  - In a nutshell: intermediate, starting from postulates
+  - In a nutshell: intermediate, bra-ket, starting from postulates

 &nbsp;